29next/developer-docs/docs/api/admin/guides/external-checkout.md

 :::

 ### Cart / Order / Upsell lines Detail
 Cart, Order, and Upsell line items represent the products the customer is purchasing.
-At the core, line items represent an order of a stock record, which are the physical (or virtual) items being purchased.
-Products can have multiple stock records (`Partner + SKU + Currency + Price`) and enables support for multi-currency pricing as well as the use of different regional fulfillment partners for the product.
+When an order is created, the product fulfillment location will be automatically chosen based on product stock records and inventory availability.

 **Acceptable Line Combinations for a Product**